goodniceweb/merge-mongoid/README.md

 For the other data types we always keep Document A values, unless the A value is nil and the B is not.

+For now these gem allow to merge related and embedded documents with type `Mongoid::Relations::Referenced::Many` and `Mongoid::Relations::Embedded::Many` as well.
+Another types in TODO list for now.

 ## Example of data merge

 Object A :